celso/c64/README.md

 A Sprite or a Movable Object Block (abbreviated to MOB) is a piece of graphics that can move and be assigned attributes independent of other graphics or text on the screen.
 The VIC-II, which is responsible for this feature of the C-64, supports up to eight sprites.

-You can design your sprites with [Spritemate][28] and export them the Kick Assembler code directly by pressing file->save file->kick ass(hex).
+You can design your sprites with [Spritemate][28] and export them the Kick Assembler code directly by pressing file::save-file::kick-ass-hex.

 You can check [this page][29] for more information about Sprites and how they work.